Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 ```

 ## Summary
-This is the official Accedo AppGrid SDK for Node.js .
-While AppGrid exposes a set of friendly REST APIs, this SDK is intended to provide a better integration with Node.js; it also encourages the use of Best Practices (for example: reusing the same SessionId for a client, but different clients for different devices).
+This is the official Accedo AppGrid SDK for Node.js.
+While AppGrid exposes a set of friendly REST APIs, this SDK is intended to provide a better integration with Node.js.
+It also encourages the use of best practices (for example: reusing the same sessionId for a client, but different clients for different devices).

-Check the CHANGELOG.md file to find out what changed between versions.
+Check the [CHANGELOG](./CHANGELOG.md) to find out what changed between versions.

 ## Getting started